-Under the current license, Hawks Nest Hydro releases a minimum flow of 100 cfs in the bypassed reach and maintains the USGS gage downstream of the dam to document compliance with the minimum flow (Articles 402 and 403).
-As discussed above in section 2.1.3, Existing Project Operation, the project maintains a ramping rate for discharges into the bypassed reach between March 1 and October 31 when river flows are less than 12,600 cfs and when there are flows of 2,600 cfs or less in the bypassed reach to maintain a water level ramping rate not greater than 1 foot per hour at the downstream USGS gauge for the protection of downstream public safety and aquatic resources (Articles 404, as amended, and 405).
+Under the current license, Hawks Nest Hydro operates the project in a run-of-river mode (Article 404), releases a minimum flow of 100 cfs into the bypassed reach (Article 402), and maintains the USGS gauge downstream of the dam to document compliance with the minimum flow (Article 403).
+As discussed above in section 2.1.3, Existing Project Operation, the project maintains a water level ramping rate of not greater than 1 foot-per-hour for discharges into the bypassed reach between March 1 and October 31 when reservoir inflows are less than 12,600 cfs and flows in the bypassed reach are 2,600 cfs or less, for the protection of downstream public safety and aquatic resources (Articles 404, as amended, and 405).